Team-190/190-Robot-Code-Standards/COMMANDS_STANDARDS.md

 in this case, ```rightBumper()``` is the trigger representing the right bumper button on the driver's Xbox 360 controller.
 The ```.and()``` call adds another condition to the trigger.
 The ```.whileTrue()``` call means that the robot trigger will only run the command while the conditions of the trigger are met.
 This trigger made the robot only able to shoot when the driver pressed the right bumper and when the robot code reported the shooter was ready to fire.

-It is worth noting that Triggers can be arbitrary by creating a new trigger object and binding it to an event, which can then be passed into a command as a parameter.
+It is worth noting that Triggers can be arbitrary by creating a new Trigger object and binding it to an event, which can then be passed into a command as a parameter.

 ex.
 ```java